Skip to main content

 2) Implement Role-Based Access Control (RBAC)

-To limit access to DevOps technologies resources depending on the responsibilities of users, one sort of access control is called role-based access control (RBAC).
+One sort of access control is role-based access control (RBAC), which limits access to DevOps technologies resources depending on users’ responsibilities.
 For instance, you may create roles such as “developer” and “testing” with access to different areas of your staging environment and code repositories.
 By implementing RBAC, you can reduce the potential damage caused by insider threats.

 3) Ensure the Security of the Application Development Process

 A safe application development approach is the starting step in securing your DevOps services company pipeline.
-This entails limiting access to your code repositories to authorized developers.
+This entails limiting authorized developer’s access to your code repositories.
 It also guides you in working with developers you can depend on to complete the task and always follow cybersecurity best practices.

 4) Secure Sensitive Information